 The meeting list is 40 minutes for groups and 30 hours for individuals.
 The Pro plan costs $14.99 per month per license, and you get the following:

 - 5 GB of storage for cloud recording

 - Access to Large Meetings add-on to add up to 1,000 people

 On the Business plan, you will pay $19.99 per month to increase the user limit to 300.
 You also get options, including single sign-on company branding and recording transcripts.

 The enterprise plan is for large companies.
-The licence costs $19.99 per month per user for a minimum of 50 licences.
+The license costs $19.99 per month per user for a minimum of 50 licenses.
 One must contact sales to get the total monthly cost.